darwinai/covidnet_ui/README.md

 5. In the app.config.tsx file, add the correct entries into the Xray and CT Models section, where the key can be anything (which will be displayed to user on front-end), and the value is the plug-in name from 3a and 3b
 6. Now, the front-end will present the user the added models to select from (in the drop-down menu), when creating an analysis
     7a.
 The mocked pl-covidnet and pl-ct-covidnet models should be displayed on the drop-down and able to be selected by the user
     7b.
-After creating the analysis, the results will be shown on the dashboard, where there will now be 2 or 4 classifications displayed for the scan now
+After creating the analysis, the results will be shown on the Past Predictions dashboard, where there will now be 2 or 4 classifications displayed for the scan now
 ```
 ### PACS Integration